Materials-Consortia/OPTIMADE/optimade.rst

   A (compound) symbol for the physical unit in which the value of the defined property is given or one of the strings :val:`dimensionless` or :val:`inapplicable`.
   See subsection `Physical Units in Property Definitions`_ for the details on how compound units are represented in OPTIMADE Property Definitions and the precise format of this string.

-**OPTIONAL keys at all nested levels of the Property Definition:**
+**OPTIONAL keys at all nested levels of the Property Definition and which are regarded as annotations to a Property Definition**

+The following fields should be seen as annotations to a Property Definition rather than an integral part of it.
+Hence, two Property Definitions that only differ by the value of these fields are considered to be the same, and, as explained in the `definition of the $id field`_, they SHOULD share the same :field:`$id`.

 - :field:`x-optimade-implementation`: Dictionary.
   A dictionary describing the level of OPTIMADE API functionality provided by the present implementation.
   If an implementation omits this field in its response, a client interacting with that implementation SHOULD NOT make any assumptions about the availability of these features.

-  This field should be seen as an annotation rather than an integral part of the Property Definition.
-  Two Property Definitions that only differ by the value of :field:`x-optimade-implementation` are considered the same, and as explained in the `definition of the $id field`_, they SHOULD share the same :field:`$id`.

   The dictionary has the following format: